LLNL/conduit/src/docs/sphinx/building.rst

 * **ENABLE_PYTHON** - Controls if the Conduit Python module is built. *(default = OFF)*

-The Conduit Python module will build for both Python 2 and Python 3.
+The Conduit Python module can be built for Python 2 or Python 3.
 To select a specific Python, set the CMake variable **PYTHON_EXECUTABLE** to path of the desired python binary.
 The Conduit Python module requires Numpy.
 The selected Python instance must provide Numpy, or PYTHONPATH must be set to include a Numpy install compatible with the selected Python install.
+Note: You can not use compiled Python modules built with Python 2 in Python 3 and vice versa.
+You need to compile against the version you expect to use.

 * **ENABLE_MPI** - Controls if the conduit_relay_mpi library is built. *(default = OFF)*